Job: Wildlife Rehabilitation Technician

 - Maintain complete and accurate animal care records.

-- Determine and provide appropriate triage/emergency care, housing/enclosures and diets including live and dead food items.
+- Determine and provide appropriate triage/emergency care, housing/enclosures and diets.

-- Clean and disinfect all areas as necessary to maintain a safe and sanitary environment throughout the hospital and facility.
+- Clean and disinfect all areas to maintain a safe and sanitary environment throughout the hospital and facility.

 - Inventory and maintain clinic/medical supplies.

-- Provide oversight, direction and training of volunteers on a daily basis.
+- Provide oversight, direction and training of volunteers.

 - Perform other duties, as assigned, to ensure a positive public image, enhance the operation of the organization and improve the quality of life for the animals.